inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 Note: For partitioned tables, you will be able select to use the partitioning attribute as a dimension.
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/25608084-348b-4e82-8dfb-14051459324b" width="400" height="auto">

-`Step 3` Update default aggregation to None <br>
+`Step 3` Adjust field settings <br>

-Aggregation defaults to sum for all numeric fields, but is not appropriate in all cases.<br> Change the defualt aggregation to None for:
+The field aggregation defaults to sum for all numeric fields, but that is not appropriate in all cases.<br> Change the defualt aggregation to None for:
 - dropoff_zone
 - dropoff_locationid